LoyolaChicagoCode/cs2-lab7-mazesolver-java/README.md

     1. Why do we have both a nonrecursive `solve` and a recursive `solve1` method?
     2. In terms of finding a way out if one exists, does it matter in which order we consider the neighbors (cardinal directions)?
+    3. How does this recursive solution compare with a solution based on either a FIFO-queue or LIFO-stack?

 # Submission